How to Overcome Jet Lag

 When you are searching for an airplane ticket consider flights that arrive at your destination in the afternoon or in the evening local time.
 This will allow you to have a snack, and then go to bed no later than 11 pm local time.
 There is a tiny tip that works fine for me: when traveling East depart early, when traveling West depart late.

 Avoid working while on a plane, don’t overload your brain with information and tasks.
 On the contrary, do your best to unwind during the flight and relax well.

 A week before your trip try to adjust your circadian rhythm to the time of your destination point.
 If you travel West try to finish your daily activities a bit later, wake at 9-10 am, go to bed not earlier than 12 am.
 If you travel East, try shifting your circadian rhythm for 2-3 hours ahead.
 Get up no later than 6 am, go to bed at 9 pm.

 Long-haul flights may adversely affect the circulatory system.
-Be sure to consult your physician before flight if you have any heart diseases and get the medicines you need in the cabin.
-In addition, it is desirable to get medicines used to treat gastrointestinal conditions.
+Be sure to consult your physician before the flight if you have any heart diseases and get the medicines you need in the cabin.
+In addition, it is desirable to have gastrointestinal medications.

 Leave home well rested and sleep well before your trip.
 The impact of changing time zones will be reduced significantly.
 Avoid farewell parties.